 - Wash your hands frequently for at least 20 seconds with soap

-- Use hand sanitizers containing 60%-90% alcohol to kill bacteria
+- Use hand sanitizers containing 60%-90% alcohol to kill bacteria if soap and water for hand washing are not available

 - Avoid touching your eyes, nose, and mouth